 Luis and Eva (husband and wife team) farm 28 Has (70 acres) in the mountains around El Villar, a tiny medieval town of 370 people.
 Their vineyards have been in each of their families' for four generations.
 They aim to make wine that fully expresses the character of the place they are both from, starting in the vineyards they know so well.

 Eva and Luis have a deep respect for their family vineyards and cultivate them following biodynamic practices.
 Environmentally friendly, organic products are paired with techniques such as using the crushed vine shoots as mulch and planting wildflowers to attract pollinators.
 No chemicals are used (pesticides, fertilizers, additives, etc).
-The vineyards are all dry farmed and all the grapes are hand harvested biodynamically.
+The vineyards are all dry farmed, not tilled and all the grapes are hand harvested biodynamically.

 In the winery, those grapes undergo spontaneous fermentation with native yeasts.
-The wines are very minimally fined or filtered.
+No winemaking additives are used and the wines are very minimally fined or filtered.
 Sulfites ≤40 mg/L.

 The word Maisulan means "good hard work" in the Basque language, and Luis and Eva work hard every day to maintain a way of farming that used to be the norm but now is exceptional.
 They carefully tend to every inch of the vineyard, every varietal, and every vine in order to express their best attributes.